 As you may see, the difference is quite significant.
 The $95 Obamacare yearly penalty (Short Term Medical plans are NOT Obamacare compliant!) seems to be just a minor factor.

 Short Term Health Insurance and Marketplace – Enrollment Periods

 You may enroll in Health Insurance Marketplace plans ONLY at Annual Open Enrollment Period (and under special circumstances in Special Enrollment Period (SEP)).
 Most of the year you are in the lock-in period, and unable to change your plan.

 This NOT the case for Short Term plans.
 You may enroll at ANY time for any coverage period.
 There are no “enrollment periods” for Short Term Plans.

 Suggested Strategy: The Best of Both Worlds

 - Enroll in Short Term Insurance plan.
-Carefully select your coverage period, so it will go through December – time of Obamacare Annual Enrollment period.
+Carefully select your coverage period, so that it will go through December – the time of Marketplace Annual Enrollment period.

 Please give us your feedback!

-What do you think about Short Term Health Insurance and Obamacare?
+What do you think about Short Term Health Insurance and Marketplace?
 Write your comments.

 For help finding the best Medicare or Individual Health Plan for you, please contact Liberty Medicare or call us at 877-657-7477.